su6838354/ocp/README.md

 		"page_index":2,
 		"admin":"57071cdda34131004cfea8fe",
 	    "isShow": "-1",
-		"group_type": "all" // all  admin
+		"group_type": "all", // all  admin
+		"status": "all" // all pass fail wait
 		}